Right Arrow

 What challenges do companies face when adopting new technologies?

 The biggest obstacles include technical integration complexity, unreliable site connectivity, and workforce resistance to change.
 Many construction sites lack internet infrastructure, requiring edge computing solutions.
 Legacy systems rarely communicate with current platforms without significant integration effort.
-The human element often proves most challenging—overcoming decades of established workflows requires strong leadership commitment and change management.
+The human element is often the most challenging—overcoming decades of established workflows requires strong leadership commitment and change management.

 What are the best practices for implementing digital workflows in construction?